henkjannl/DesigningHousingsInFreeCAD/README.md

 # Using self tapping screws to close the housing

-I often use self tapping screws for these housings.
+I often use self tapping screws for such housings.
 With the right tolerances, these screws work really well and require no post processing (tapping, inserts) in the parts, which makes it quite fast.
 These screws are available from many different suppliers at AliExpress.

 <p align="center">
   <img src="./images/08-self-tapping-screws/self-tapping-screws.png" alt="Screws" width="150">